 - Head: small with small black eyes, pointed snout and large ears

-- It is so flexible that it can get into your home through a crack or hole as small as 1/4-inch.
+- It is so flexible that it can get into your home through a crack or hole as small as 1/2-inch.

-- A mouse can jump as high as a foot, and climb 13 inches up smooth, vertical walls.
+- A mouse can jump as high as a foot, and jump downward as much as 8 feet.

 - Being very inquisitive, a mouse will nibble or feed on any available human food, as well as other household items, such as paste, glue or soap.